-Charles Albert Henry Ayling of Cowplain, Hampshire was born on 12th March 1912 and joined the RAF as an Aircraft Apprentice in September 1927.
-He passed out in August 1930, served as an observer with the Fleet Air Arm in Egypt and later applied for pilot training.
+CAH Ayling joined the RAF as an Aircraft Apprentice in September 1927.
+He passed out in August 1930 and later trained as a pilot.

 After gaining his wings in April 1939 he went on to serve with 43 Squadron in September that year.
-On 7th June 1940 he was in combat with Me109’s south-east of Dieppe and had to crash-land his badly-damaged Hurricane L1737 at Rouen-Boos in France.
+On 7th June 1940 he was in combat with Me109s south-east of Dieppe and had to crash-land his badly-damaged Hurricane L1737 at Rouen-Boos in France.
 He left France on the 10th in a Hurricane with a punctured wing-tank and reached Tangmere.

 Ayling was 28 and was buried near his wife's home in St. Nicholas Cemetery at Monkton, Pembroke.